marcusgia2505/classsExGameInstructions/docs/Organize.rst

 Search games
 ------------

 The repository lists all games which were set public by their owners.
 The list can be searched by the different criteria on the left hand side.
 The switch button disables viewing a certain criterion in the list.
 You can also make a free text search by typing in the search box in the top right corner.
-Clicking on the *Game information* button shows some more information (if set by the owner) and a sample screenshot.
+Clicking on the *Game information* button shows some more information and a sample screenshot (if provided by the owner).

 Import games
 -------------